• Home

 After a brief 2-hour flight from Guayaquil, we touched down on the island of Baltra, the main airport in the Galapagos, which is just across a channel from Santa Cruz.

-How to Get from the Airport to Puerto Ayora
+How to Get from the Galapagos Airport on Baltra to Puerto Ayora

-Since the airport is on its own island, it takes a little work to get to the main town of Puerto Ayora.
-(If you come to the islands for a cruise, of course, they pick you up.)
+Since the airport is on its own island (Baltra), it takes a little work to get to the main town of Puerto Ayora.
+Of course, if you come to the islands for a cruise, they pick you up.

 From there, a ferry takes you across the canal to the island of Santa Cruz for $.80.